Update (SQL)

 For the UPDATE to be successful, the user must have data manipulation privileges (UPDATE privilege) on the table or column and the updated value must not conflict with all the applicable constraints (such as primary keys, unique indexes, CHECK constraints, and NOT NULL constraints).

-In some databases, such as PostgreSQL, when a FROM clause is present, what essentially happens is that the target table is joined to the tables mentioned in the fromlist, and each output row of the join represents an update operation for the target table.
+In some databases, such as PostgreSQL, when a FROM clause is present, the target table is joined to the tables mentioned in the fromlist, and each output row of the join represents an update operation for the target table.
 When using FROM, one should ensure that the join produces at most one output row for each row to be modified.
 In other words, a target row shouldn't join to more than one row from the other table(s).
 If it does, then only one of the join rows will be used to update the target row, but which one will be used is not readily predictable.

 Because of this indeterminacy, referencing other tables only within sub-selects is safer, though often harder to read and slower than using a join.

-MySQL does not conform to ANSI standard.
+MySQL does not conform to the ANSI standard.